 - Explosive remnants of war (Protocol V)

-Australia ratified the CCW on 29 September 1983 together with Protocols I, II and III; the amended Protocol II and Protocol IV on 22 August 1997, the amendment to Article I on 3 Dec 2002, and Protocol V in January 2007.
-The fourth Review Conference for the CCW was held in Geneva in November 2011.
+Australia ratified the CCW on 29 September 1983 together with Protocols I, II and III; the amended Protocol II and Protocol IV on 22 August 1997; the amendment to Article I on 3 December 2002, and Protocol V in January 2007.